multiversx/mx-bridge-eth-go/contracts/ethereum-sc/SETUP.md

 Prerequisites:

 - Determine the network where you want it deployed
-- Determine and have access to the admin wallet
+- Admin wallet is the first account in the HD wallet configured in `hardhat.config.js`
 - Determine and get the public addresses of all the relayers
 - Determine the quorum size (should be 2/3 from the number of relayers)